 It’s a big decision to have genetic testing.
 It can cause relief or stress.
 For example, a negative test result in a family with a known gene problem may give you a lot of relief.
 You may feel better about your personal cancer risk and the risk to your children.
 This can help you avoid unneeded medical procedures.
 A positive test result can help you prevent or manage a disease.
 It may help you make decisions about your cancer screening plan.
 It may also help you take steps to lower your cancer risk.

 But getting your genetic test results can be confusing and stressful.
 A negative result may lead you to think you don’t have a higher risk for a certain kind of cancer.
 But you may have a higher risk because of other factors.
 Or the test results may be unclear.
 You could have a mutation that hasn't been linked to cancer.
 This can be frustrating.
 It could even lead to wrong health decisions.

 Getting genetic counseling

 It’s very important to fully know what the tests may or may not tell you before you have them.
 You should also know the costs and if your insurance will pay for testing.

 Before you decide to have genetic testing, talk with a genetic counselor.
-He or she can take you through pre-test and post-test counseling.
-He or she can tell you about the medical, social, and legal issues that can be linked to the results.
+They can take you through pretest and post-test counseling.
+They can tell you about the medical, social, and legal issues that can be linked to the results.
 To find a genetic counselor, talk with your primary healthcare provider.
 Or reach out to your local hospital system.